-It is evident that error functions of bursting strength show its minimum for MAPE at node 5, RMSE at node 8 and MAE at node 13.
-Similarly, error functions of pilling rating show its minimum for MAPE at node 5, RMSE at node 11 and MAE at node 11.
-The reason of this is the too small number of hidden layer nodes.
-Following the same, for nodes 11 and 12 of Bursting strength and nodes 7 and 8 for Pilling, the error values rose.
+MAPE at node 5, RMSE at node 11, and MAE at node 11.
+The reason for this is the too small number of hidden layer nodes.
+Following the same, for nodes 11 and 12 of bursting strength and nodes 7 and 8 for pilling, the error values rose.